nearai-cloud/nearai-cloud-verifier/README.md

 1. **Broadcast** the request to all backend servers
 2. Collect non-404 responses from servers matching the signing_address
-3. Merge `all_attestations` arrays from all responses
+3. Merge `model_attestations` arrays from all responses
 4. Return combined response with all servers' attestations

 ### Verifier Flow